 A comprehensive careers education programme for all year groups is delivered through PSHCE lessons.
 This includes self-development, career exploration, and career management and explores further and higher education options.
 Students are also engaged in work related learning including work experience.
 The school is supported in these lessons by an impartial independent Careers Guidance Adviser who is also available for careers advice and guidance interviews.
-Appointments can be made through Ms S Swanton, Careers Co-ordinator.
+Appointments can be made through Ms S Swanton, Careers Manager.
 Her office is in the Careers Suite, next to the Learning Resource Centre.
 There is an extensive Careers Library open to students from 8.45 am until 4.30pm and also career exploration and self-awareness software available on all school computers.

 Through your time at Weald of Kent Grammar, you should get:

 - Independent and impartial careers guidance for all students in years 8-13.